 And so it’s time to look at May’s empties!
 There are so many good things that have come to an end during this month so I’m going to head straight into the list.

 What more to say about the amazing La Roche Posay Effaclar BB Blur!? it’s featured so many times on my blog because I just love it and keep repurchasing it.
 Here’s my original review.
-It’s available here RRP £16.50 but there’s 25% off for the next few days.
+It’s available here for RRP £16.50 but there’s 25% off for the next few days.

 Pictured far left is the La Roche-Posay Toleriane Ultra.
 As you can see it came along with a whole host of other La Roche-Posay favourites but this is the second one I’ve used up.
 It’s the most comforting of creams.
 It’s specifically developed for skin that’s intolerant to many products – hence the name.
-I also love that it comes in a pump that doesn’t allow any air inside and you can watch the plastic insert deflate as the products is used up.
-Here’s my previous review and here’s where to get it priced £17.50.
+I also love that it comes in a pump that doesn’t allow any air inside and you can watch the plastic insert deflate as the product is used up.
+Here’s my previous review and here’s where to get it priced at £17.50.

 On looking back I’m surprised to see that I haven’t written a full review of this DHC Beauty Lift Lotion before.
 It’s essentially a toner but with added benefits!
 It promotes firmer, lifted-looking skin using oat kernel extract and peptides.
 It deeply moisturises and minimises the look of fine lines and wrinkles for a smoother complexion.
 It really is a lovely product that tones without tightening or drying.
 It’s not the cheapest at £34.00 here but then you’re getting a brand that you know delivers what it promises.

 A beautifully scented body cream this Roger & Gallet Precious Restoring Balm – Rose has been a feature on my bedside table to slather on before sleep.
-It’s from the French classic brand that never let’s you down.
+It’s from the French classic brand that never lets you down.
 Reviewed previously here it comes in at £17.00 for a 200ml tin here.

 Hope that you find some new favourites here and do tell me if any of these are on your regular purchases list!